 Bam and its Cultural Landscape (2004)

-Bam Citadel, with a history of 6000 years, is the biggest adobe structure in the world located in Kerman province, located on a high margin of Lut Desert in the south-central part of Iran.
-“Bam and its cultural landscape” is registered on UNESCO World Heritage list; since it is an amazing sample of fortified town built in local technique using mud layers.
-In 2003, the citadel was almost completely destroyed by an earthquake, but extensive restorations started shortly after the earthquake.
+This Citadel, with a history of 6000 years, is the biggest adobe structure in the world.
+Situated in Kerman province, located on a high margin of Lut Desert in the south-central part of Iran.
+“Bam and its cultural landscape” is the UNESCO World Heritage site; since it is an amazing sample of fortified town built in local technique using mud layers.
+In 2003, the earthquakethe almost completely destroyed this citadel, but extensive restorations started shortly after the earthquake.

 Bisotun is another valuable archeological site in Iran, located on a cliff at Mount Behistun, Kermanshah Province, and Western part of Iran.
 This site consists of bas-reliefs and inscriptions constructed upon the order of Darius l.
 The inscription in Bisotun is in three language of Old Persian, Elamite, and Babylonian.
 Bisotun reminds Iranian the legend of Shirin and Farhad, the two famous lovers in the great tragic story of Nezami Ganjavi.